JesseJonesJr/reqres-api-testing/README.md

-API Testing with Postman – Reqres Simulation
+# API Testing with Postman – Reqres Simulation

+## Overview

 This project showcases functional API testing using [Postman](https://www.postman.com/) and the public [Reqres API](https://reqres.in).
 It simulates real-world API testing tasks and includes detailed test cases, assertions, and documentation.